HannesRammer/DartabaseTutorials/tutorials/TUT1.md

   </pre>
     **if you prefer to use MySQL use "MySQL" as the adapter instead**

-   We are ready to create our first database migration! yeah
+   We are ready to create our first database migration!
+Yeah!
 <br/>

 *************************************************
 ##HOW TO CREATE MIGRATIONS
 *************************************************
- To create a database structure, we can now create simple mirgation files!
+ To create a database structure, we can now create mirgation files!
 <br/>
- 1. Create a json file "timestamp_action.json" inside **"PreTutorialMixApp/db/migrations" **
+ 1. Create a json file 'currentTimestamp_action.json' inside **'PreTutorialMixApp/db/migrations'**
   <br/>
-  timestamp format is **YYYYMMDDHHMMSS **
+  timestamp format is **YYYYMMDDHHMMSS**

-  eg. **"PreTutorialMixApp/db/migrations/20130623043400_create_item.json"**
+  eg. **'PreTutorialMixApp/db/migrations/20130623043400_create_item.json'**

- 2. inside your migration file you have to follow a fixed structure!
+ 2. Inside your migration file you, have to follow a fixed structure!

-  you can execute actions using a JSON object using a key "UP" or "DOWN" key that each take a json object as a value DOWN is manly used to revert actions taken inside the UP
+  You can execute actions using JSON objects that work with an "UP" and "DOWN" key. each key takes each take a json object as a value.

+  DOWN is manly used to revert actions specified inside the UP

   Some of the actions you can specify are